 \item $\mathcal M_{\textit{\textbf c},k}\subseteq \mathcal V_{\textit{\textbf c},k}$, where These equations arise from the intersections of centers.
 To see this, let $P$ be a $k$-plane that meets no centers.
 If $c_I\neq \emptyset$ for some $I\subseteq [n]$, then each back-projected plane $c_i\vee P,i\in I,$ contains the $\dim c_I+k+1$-plane $c_I\vee P$.
 Therefore, given $H\in \mathrm{Im}\;\Phi_{\textit{\textbf c},k}$, we have that $\dim H_I\ge\dim c_I+k+1$. \end{enumerate} In particular,

 For $k=0$, this inclusion is in many cases known to be an equality.
-For $k=1$ it is not always an equality, which was the main insight of \cite{breiding2022line}.
-In \Cref{s: Prop}, we give conditions for when $\Mck$ is an irreducible component of the right-hand side.
+For $k=1$ it is not always an equality, which was a main insight of \cite{breiding2023line}.
+In \Cref{s: Prop}, we give a condition for when $\Mck$ is an irreducible component of the right-hand side.